Wednesday (Pre-Conference), Nov. 6

 11:00 AM - 12:00 PMBeing a True ProfessionalView

-Speaker: Mark Chisholm, Aspen Tree Expert Company
+Speaker: Mark Chisholm, CTSP, Aspen Tree Expert Company

 Growing up in the tree care industry has given Mark a unique understanding as to where the industry was, where it is, and where it is going.
 This talk will be a fun walk down memory lane where Mark shares pictures, videos and insights about what it takes to be a true professional and how make sure you are representing yourself and our profession in the best possible light.